IZA Prize Committee 2020

 Francine D. Blau is Frances Perkins Professor of Industrial and Labor Relations and Professor of Economics at Cornell University.
 She has served as President of the Society of Labor Economists and the Labor and Employment Association, was Vice President of the American Economic Association (AEA), as well as President of the Midwest Economics Association.
-At the AEA she chaired the Committee on the Status of Women in the Economics Profession.
+At the AEA she chaired the Committee on the Status of Women in the Economics Profession and was named a Distinguished Fellow.
 Her research focuses on gender issues, wage inequality, and international comparisons of labor market outcomes.

 Richard Blundell is the Ricardo Professor of Political Economy at University College London and Research Director of the Institute for Fiscal Studies, where he is also Director of the ESRC Centre for the Microeconomic Analysis of Public Policy.
 He has researched on a variety of topics, including econometrics, microeconomics, consumer behavior, public economics and labor economics.
-Blundell received numerous awards and was knighted in the 2014 Queen's New Years Honours list for services to Economics and Social Science.
+Blundell has received numerous awards in the field, and he was knighted in the 2014 Queen's New Years Honours list for services to Economics and Social Science.

 George J. Borjas is the Pforzheimer Professor of Public Policy at the John F. Kennedy School of Government at Harvard University.
 He is also a Research Associate at the National Bureau of Economic Research.
 Prior to moving to Harvard in 1995, he was a Professor of Economics at the University of California at San Diego.
 He was elected a fellow of the Econometric Society in 1998 and a fellow of the Society of Labor Economists in 2004.
 Professor Borjas is one of the leading researchers in the area of the economic impact of immigration and has contributed to the field with several books and articles.

-Daniel S. Hamermesh is Professor of Economics, Royal Holloway University of London, and Sue Killam Professor Emeritus at the University of Texas at Austin.
+Daniel S. Hamermesh is Distinguished Scholar at Barnard College, and Professor Emeritus, Royal Holloway University of London, and University of Texas at Austin.
+He is a Fellow of the Econometric Society and Past President of the Society of Labor Economists.
 His research concentrates on time use, labor demand, discrimination, social insurance programs (particularly unemployment insurance), and unusual applications of labor economics (to suicide, sleep and beauty).
-He joined IZA as a research fellow in July 1998, received the IZA Prize in 2013, served as IZA Director of Research (2008-2009) and has been IZA Network Director since March 2016.
-In this capacity he also chairs the IZA Prize Committee.
+He has been IZA Network Director since March 2016, in which capacity he chairs the IZA Prize Committee.